Shop Talk

 Consultant Appointment Prep and Video Call

 This project was a valuable lesson in team management.
-We faced challenges due to scheduling constraints and learned a lot in the process.
+We faced challenging scheduling constraints and learned a lot in the process.
 While we didn’t always succeed—many issues in our first round of testing stemmed from limited time to review and revise wireframes as a team—we always adapted and improved our workflow.

 I also discovered that I enjoy running meetings.
 Having often been frustrated by unproductive calls, I was happy to take on the role of ensuring our meetings were efficient, focused, and goal-oriented.
 My teammates expressed appreciation for my efforts, and I found the process rewarding.